I tried setting up a spending limit in Claude Enterprise

 2026-03-29-13-39-27.png

-When trying to use more than $2, I reached the usage limit as shown below.
+When I tried to use more than $2, I reached the usage limit as shown below.

 2026-03-29-13-52-08.png

-The personal usage screen also shows that I'm right at the usage limit.
+The individual usage screen also shows that I'm right at the usage limit.

 2026-03-29-13-55-07.png

-Next, let's consider a scenario where the individual usage limit is removed and only the organization spending limit is in place.
+Next, let's consider a scenario where individual usage limits are removed and only organizational spending limits are set.

-When reaching the spending threshold, a notification appeared as shown below.
+When reaching the spending limit threshold, I received a notification like this:

 2026-03-29-14-04-46.png

-While I couldn't find documentation specifically for Usage-based Enterprise plans, for Extra usage limit, token consumption is calculated after the request processing is completed, so the last request can cause the limit to be exceeded.
+While I couldn't find specific documentation for Usage-based Enterprise plans, for Extra usage limits, token consumption is calculated after the request processing is completed, which means the last request might cause you to exceed the limit.

-The system probably uses a similar mechanism for token spending limits.
+I believe a similar mechanism is used for token spending limits.

 It's possible to slightly exceed your defined usage limit.
 Our system checks if you're within your limit before you're allowed to make a single request or send a message.
 Once the request is processed, we calculate your token consumption, which means you may bypass your limit with that request.
 Once this happens, any subsequent requests will be blocked.